 Maui is a popular destination for honeymooners and destination weddings.
 The Valley Isle is the second most visited island after Oahu and has plenty of options for accommodations, dining, and shopping.

 You’ll find the best whale watching on Maui and one of the best snorkeling experiences on Molokini Crater.
 Maui also has plenty of adventure opportunities, including the popular Road to Hana.

 Maui is also the gateway to two other islands, Lanai and Molokai.
 You can take a ferry to Lanai, and it’s a very short flight to Molokai.

-Maui has amazing beaches, including green and red sand beaches along the Road to Hana.
+Maui has terrific beaches, including green and red sand beaches along the Road to Hana.
 You’ll also want to experience a sunrise on Haleakala.
 Make sure to bring a jacket; it’s chilly up there.

 I wrote a post with some of my favorite things to do in Maui, check it out!

 Kauai is the oldest island and one of the most beautiful.
 Of the four major islands, Kauai remains the most untouched.
 When considering which Hawaiian island to visit, this can be both a good and bad thing!
 Kauai was the backdrop in several famous movies, including Jurassic Park and Indiana Jones.